bekiTil/JobHouseApp/README.md

 ## *Business feature 2*
-Employee can save a job post with short memo for later read and can edit the memo also they can delete the saved post if it is irrelevant.
+Employee can save a job post with short memo for later read and can edit the memo also they can delete the saved post if it is no longer relevant.